- A tour of Hawaii’s biggest island highlighting its natural wonders. Experience the diverse range of ecosystems and

 Tour difficulty: Easy hiking over short distance.
 Ages 4 and older are recommended.

-Included in the tour: Bento lunch consists of teriyaki chicken, fish, vegetables, and steamed rice with assorted juices, snacks and bottled water.
+Included in the tour: local style picnic lunch consists of teriyaki chicken, fish, vegetables, and steamed rice with assorted juices, snacks and bottled water.
 In addition, all park entrance fees, jackets, and rain gear.

 Cancellation Policy: Minimum 24 hours notice for groups of 1-5, 48 hours notice for groups of 6 or more, and 72 hour notice for private groups to receive a full refund.

 How much hiking do we do?

 A: We will have a couple easy hikes over a short distance on this tour.
 Total hike distance is about a mile.

 How long do we stop at Volcanoes National Park?